Ankit404butfound/PyWhatKit/README.md

 [![image](https://flat.badgen.net/github/release/Ankit404butfound/Pywhatkit)](https://github.com/Ankit404butfound/PyWhatKit/releases)
 <!-- ![logo](https://github.com/Ankit404butfound/PyWhatKit/raw/master/Images/logo.png?raw=true) -->

 [PyWhatKit](https://pypi.org/project/pywhatkit/) is a Python library with various helpful features.
 It's easy-to-use and does not require you to do any additional setup.
-Currently, it has about 400k+ downloads and counting.
+Currently, it is one of the most popular library for WhatsApp and YouTube automation.
 New updates are released frequently with new features and bug fixes.

 # Links